Home > Hardware > Architectural Hardware for Façades, Doors & Windows Trends and Challenges

 Architectural hardware has become an important aspect of design – be it façades, doors, or windows.
 With the entry of international systems, equipment and hardware firms, the Indian architectural hardware for façade and fenestration has also evolved over the years.
 Technology and its use have increased many folds giving precision to products with quality and sustenance.
-Along with the use of technology, design has also evolved over these years.
+Along with the use of technology, design has also evolved over the years.
 Gone are the days of tinted glasses and bulky hardware to hold them.
 The trend for buildings is towards more transparency over the past few decades.

-This story covers the latest trends in architectural hardware, important aspects to consider while choosing architectural hardware, standardisation of window and door hardware systems, key safety parameters to look for while specifying hardware, and quality vs. cost of architectural hardware.
+This story covers the latest trends in architectural hardware, important aspects to consider while choosing architectural hardware, standardisation of window and door hardware systems, key safety parameters to look for while specifying hardware, and quality vs. the cost of architectural hardware.
 We spoke to many architects and façade consultants regarding these topics.
 Here are their views and suggestions:

 It is not an overstatement to say a building’s façade is its most important element, for both architects and users themselves.
 Understanding the trends in façade design helps us see the direction of the future façades and advanced and sophisticated technologies in façades, states Manish Kumar, Director, TDS Coetus Pvt.
 Ltd. In the door and window segments, the introduction of a bigger sash to achieve wider view and access is the trend.
-“For continued updates, I usually attend seminars and webinars like ZAK world of the façade and follow magazines on façade and newsletters”, adds Manish.
+“For continued updates, I usually attend seminars and webinars like ZAK World of the façade and follow magazines on façade and newsletters”, adds Manish.

 The plethora of hardware for doors, windows, and elevation design constitutes varied options in the market.
 As a result, the market is currently flooded with products of varying price points, materials and quality.
 Concerning the current trends, says Ar.
 Alpana Gupta, Managing Partner at Vijay Gupta Architects, materials with lightweight properties help reduce the dead load on the building, thereby enhancing construction economics.
 Additionally, in order to reduce energy consumption, one can opt for sustainable materials to fully or partially mitigate the energy requirements of a structure.
 For a country like India, the aspect of cost sensitivity is crucial where budget constraints drive material selection for design solutions.